Operating Grants for Organizations

 What do you mean by ‘demonstrate equitable practices’ and ‘demonstrate commitment to equity’?

-What do you mean by ‘support Massachusetts’ artists, humanists and scientists’?
+What do you mean by ‘support Massachusetts’ artists, humanists and/or scientists’?

-Mass Cultural Council seeks to support organizations that are providing support to Massachusetts artists, culture bearers, creative practitioners, humanists, and/or scientists.
+Mass Cultural Council seeks to support organizations that benefit Massachusetts’ artists, culture bearers, creative practitioners, humanists, and/or scientists.

 What do you mean by ‘advance the cultural sector’?